 Students will carve out an independent qualitative, mixed methods or arts-based project that is encompassed by one of the following studies:

-(1) The Treatment Trajectories Study explores young people’s substance use treatment trajectories and outcomes in the context of Vancouver’s expanding efforts to address the current overdose and COVID-19 crises.
-Through longitudinal qualitative interviews, ethnographic fieldwork and an experimental video project, we are documenting the evolving experiences of these young people and their service providers over time, as they navigate a rapidly transforming landscape of care
+The Treatment Trajectories Study explores young people’s substance use treatment trajectories and outcomes in the context of Vancouver’s expanding efforts to address the current overdose and COVID-19 crises, including the introduction of safe supply measures.

-(2) The Care Pathways Study focuses on the experiences of younger youth (ages 14-18) as they navigate multiple systems of care and supervision, including the substance use service, criminal justice, government care, paediatric care and mental health care systems.
-Through longitudinal qualitative interviews and ethnographic fieldwork, we are documenting the evolving experiences of these young people and their service providers over time.
-As with the Treatment Trajectories Study, our goal is to create new knowledge that can directly inform ongoing efforts to deliver innovative substance use services to youth across Greater Vancouver.
+The Care Pathways Study focuses on the experiences of younger youth (ages 14-18) as they navigate multiple systems of care and supervision in Greater Vancouver, including the substance use service, criminal justice, government care, paediatric care and mental health care systems.

 More information can be found at:

 Interested candidates should send a one-page cover letter (detailing relevant educational background, experience and research interest as aligned with the studies described above), CV and writing sample to Cathy Chabot at email@example.com. ***Please note that only shortlisted candidates will be contacted.***